-With Fiber Monitoring, you can monitor optical links.
+With Fiber Monitoring, you can monitor the received power and the loss of power on optical links between two switches.

-If you enable FM on an optical port, diagnostics information is sent via the port.
-In addition to sending, there is also a check to establish whether information is being received.
+If you enable fiber monitoring on an optical port, the device sends the current transmit power of the port to its connection partner using LLDP packets.
+In addition to sending, the device also checks whether corresponding information is received from the connection partner.

-Regardless of whether the IE switch receives diagnostics information, it monitors the received power and compares it with selectable power limits.
+Regardless of whether the IE switch receives diagnostics information, it monitors the received power measured at the optical port for the set limit values.